-At Hamilton, which has a new, state-of-the-art science center, you will conduct research alongside professors and receive the support you need to succeed.
+You will conduct research alongside professors and receive the support you need to succeed.
 The emphasis on lab work and research means you will have many opportunities to learn outside the classroom.
-The skills you develop will help you wherever your studies take you.
+The skills you develop will be useful wherever your studies take you.

 Halfway into her Hamilton career, biology major Elisabeth MacColl ’16 had already logged serious research time, collected major academic honors and set her sights on a doctorate in molecular biology.
 She was a national Barry M. Goldwater Scholar for the 2014-15 academic year and earned the 2013 Benjamin Walworth Arnold Prize Scholarship as the class member with the best academic record, among other honors.More >>